Kamukage3e/subinc-backend/README.md

 ## Configuration Keys, Secrets, and Credentials

 > **Standard:** All credentials/settings (DB, Redis, AWS, SMTP, payment, etc.) must be runtime-configurable via HTTP API for both owner-admin and client-admin.
 After update, the app must test the connection and return the result.
-All config is DB-backed and hot-reloadable.
+All config is DB-backed and hot-reloadable using the server_config table.
 No static config except OWNER_DB_DSN.

 | Key / Header / Config         | Source                | Purpose / Usage                                 | Security Notes                                  |
 |------------------------------|-----------------------|-------------------------------------------------|-------------------------------------------------|